This article was last updated Apr. 27, 2020.

 Experts have found that financial stress can cause acute-phase inflammation External Site across all socioeconomic strata.
 The study, published by the National Institute of Health, found that there are significant correlations between financial stress, interpersonal stress, and psychological distress and well-being.
 All of which make their way into the work environment and impact the organization.

-Financial stress manifests itself in numerous physical conditions.
+Financial stress manifests itself in numerous health conditions.
 In addition to mood disorders, financial stress External Site contributes to migraine, cardiovascular disease, absences from work, insomnia, and more.
 If your employees are like the majority of the population, it’s likely that in addition to financial stressors, they are also experiencing everyday pressures and worry.
 This combination, while not uncommon, is a huge health concern.
 We know that some stress is good External Site; it can be motivating and invigorating.
 But, being in a perpetual state of unease and anxiety — like when a person is living paycheck to paycheck — increases the body’s cortisol levels External Site and puts an individual at risk for:

 - Digestive problems